-A warm comfort food for you and your little one for this fall and winter season.
+Warm comfort food for you and your little one for this fall and winter season.

 Hello, everyone.
 Soup season is finally here.
-I really look forward to this time of the year, because it is a blessing after months of Arizona summer heat.
+I really look forward to this time of the year because it is a blessing after months of Arizona summer heat.
 To my delight, my daughter loves having soups and is eager to try new ones.
 So I get a perfect opportunity to work on some new recipes and feed her fresh and healthy seasonal delights.

-In today’s recipes, I have used sweet potatoes, apple and celery as a base for my soup.
+I have used sweet potatoes, apples, and celery to base my soup in today’s recipes.
 To give it a fall flavor, I have seasoned it with the cinnamon stick and pumpkin spice.
 I have used vegetable broth/stock for this recipe.
 But you all can make this with chicken or beef stock too.

 When selecting sweet potatoes for homemade baby food, make sure to pick those that are not bruised and free from brown or soft spots.
-Store these in a cool dark place, I like to keep them in my potato basket.
+Store these in a cool dark place; I like to keep them in my potato basket.
 I usually buy a big one and then peel and cut into pieces and store it in a ziplock in the freezer.
-This makes my job easy while making recipes for baby food or for general cooking.
+This makes my job easy while making recipes for baby food or general cooking.

 Let’s go through the recipe.

-- 1 cup sweet potato cubes (chopped1/2 inch)
+- 1 cup Sweet Potato Cubes (chopped1/2 inch)

-- ½ cup apple cubes (chopped ½ inch)
+- 1/2 cup Apple Cubes (chopped 1/2 inch)

-- ¼ cup celery (chopped)
+- 1/4 cup Celery (chopped)

-- Start by heating a pan, add olive oil/butter and cinnamon stick.
+Start by heating a pan, add olive oil/butter and cinnamon stick.

-- Once the oil heats add sweet potatoes, apple and celery cubes.
+Once the oil heats add sweet potatoes, apple and celery cubes.
 Mix this well.

-- Now add pumpkin spice and vegetable broth.
+Now add pumpkin spice and vegetable broth.
 Bring this to a boil.
 Then simmer on low heat till the sweet potatoes are thoroughly cooked.

-- Once done, let it rest for few minutes.
+Once done, let it rest for few minutes.
 Then transfer it to a food processor and turn it into a smooth puree.

-- Pour this into a serving bowl, garnish it with some walnuts and freshly grounded black pepper and serve warm.
+Pour this into a serving bowl, garnish it with some walnuts and freshly grounded black pepper and serve warm.

-Talk to your baby’s Pediatrician before starting any new food.
+Talk to your baby’s pediatrician before starting any new food.

 © EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.